-Our long-term compensation for Fiscal 2021 included UGI Corporation stock option grants, restricted stock units, and performance units.
+Our long-term compensation for Fiscal 2022 included UGI Corporation stock option grants, restricted stock units, and performance units, which were all awarded under the UGI Corporation 2021 Incentive Award Plan (the "2021 Plan").
 Each restricted stock unit represents the right to receive a share of common stock after three years of employment and each performance unit represents the right of the recipient to receive a share of common stock if specified performance goals and other conditions are met.

-UGI Corporation stock options, restricted stock units, and performance units were awarded under the 2013 Plan and the UGI Corporation 2021 Incentive Award Plan (the "2021 Plan"), following its effective date on February 1, 2021.
-UGI Corporation stock options generally have a term of ten years and become exercisable in three equal annual installments beginning on the first anniversary of the grant date, while our restricted stock units generally cliff vest on the third anniversary of the date of grant, subject to continued employment with the Company.
-In Fiscal 2021, all named executive officers were each awarded UGI Corporation performance units tied to the three-year TSR performance of the Company's common stock relative to that of the companies in the UGI Performance Peer Group.
+UGI Corporation stock options generally have a term of 10 years and become exercisable in three equal annual installments beginning on the first anniversary of the grant date, while our restricted stock units generally cliff vest on the third anniversary of the date of grant, subject to continued employment with the Company.
+UGI Corporation performance units are tied to the three-year TSR performance of the Company's common stock relative to that of the companies in the UGI Performance Peer Group.

 As is the case with cash compensation and annual bonus awards, we referenced Pay Governance's analysis of executive compensation database information in establishing equity compensation for the named executive officers.
-In determining the total dollar value of the long-term compensation opportunity to be provided in Fiscal 2021, we initially referenced (i) median salary information, and (ii) competitive median market-based long-term incentive compensation information, both as calculated by Pay Governance.
+In determining the total dollar value of the long-term compensation opportunity to be provided in Fiscal 2022, we initially referenced (i) median salary information, and (ii) competitive median market-based long-term incentive compensation information, both as calculated by Pay Governance.
 Pay Governance also provided competitive market incentive levels based on its assessment of accounting values.
 Accounting values are reported directly by companies to the survey databases and are determined in accordance with GAAP.

-For our named executive officers we applied approximately 25% of the amount of the long-term incentive opportunity to UGI stock options, approximately 25% to UGI restricted stock units, and approximately 50% to UGI performance units.
+For our named executive officers, we applied approximately 25% of the amount of the long-term incentive opportunity to UGI stock options, approximately 25% to UGI restricted stock units, and approximately 50% to UGI performance units.
 Because the value of stock options is a function of the appreciation or depreciation of our stock price, stock options are designed to align the executive's interests with shareholder interests.
 As explained in more detail below, the restricted stock units are designed to deter unnecessary risk taking while also aligning executive's interests with shareholder interests, and performance units are designed to encourage increased total shareholder return over a period of time.

 While management used the Pay Governance calculations as a starting point, in accordance with past practice, management recommended adjustments to the median levels of Company stock options, restricted stock units, and performance units calculated by Pay Governance.
-The adjustments were designed to address historic grant practices, internal pay equity (both within and among our business units) and the policy of the Company that the three-year average of the annual number of equity awards made under the Company's 2013 Plan for the fiscal years 2019 through 2021, expressed as a percentage of common shares outstanding at fiscal year-end, will not exceed 2%.
-For purposes of calculating the annual number of equity awards used in this calculation: (i) each stock option granted is deemed to equal one share and (ii) each performance unit earned and paid in shares of stock and each stock unit granted and expected to be paid in shares of stock is deemed to equal 4.67 shares.
+The adjustments were designed to address historic grant practices and internal pay equity (both within and among our business units).
+For purposes of determining the number of shares available under the 2021 Plan, (i) each stock option granted is deemed to equal one share and (ii) each performance unit earned and paid in shares of stock and each stock unit granted and expected to be paid in shares of stock is deemed to equal 3.00 shares.

-As a result of the Committee's acceptance of management's recommendations (and, as to Mr. Walsh, approval by the independent members of the Board of Directors), the named executive officers received between approximately 81% and 145% of the total dollar value of long-term compensation opportunity recommended by Pay Governance using accounting values and received the following grants:
+As a result of the Committee's acceptance of management's recommendations (and, as to Mr. Perreault, approval by the independent members of the Board of Directors), the named executive officers received the following grants: